 Comparison Table For 10 Top Printer for Giclee Prints

 1. Epson Expression Photo HD XP-15000 | Best Epson Printer For Giclee Prints

-What’s not to love about the Epson HD XP-15000 when it comes to producing Giclee prints?
+What’s not to love about the Epson HD XP-15000 when it comes to producing Giclee prints or archival prints?

 With a maximum resolution of 5760×1440 dpi, a 6-individual ink cartridge configuration, and a minimum droplet size of 1.5 pL this printer has been built to produce wonderful replications of artwork.

 The resolution itself will ensure that you get detail which is further enhanced by the minimum ink droplet size.
 Additionally, the 6-cartridge configuration will ensure that your replicated artwork has the same level of coloration and tone as the original.

 You will find you have the ability to print on a wide range of media sizes.
 The minimum borderless paper size is 4×6 inches, while the maximum borderless print is 13×19”.
 This gives you a great option to offer different sizes for your work.

 This printer also has a special feature that allows you to print a long piece of work with dimensions of 13×44 inches, meaning you will be able to offer a different option that you may not have available to you from other printers.